Embury Beacon: Excavations

 In 1972-3 the site was partially excavated by the Department of the Environment in response to the threat of erosion, and much of the areas excavated at that time have now been lost.
 These excavations did not include a complete section of the outer rampart or ditch, and did not examine the entrance area.
 Excavation of the enclosure found only a low fragment of wall footings, suggesting that the site was used for enclosing livestock rather than as a settlement.
 However, postholes found in the interior of the site suggested the presence of structures, and findings of pottery, slingstones, spindle whorls, and whetstones in the area enclosed by the inner rampart suggest a domestic function.
 Some of the pottery has been identified as Late Iron Age Glastonbary Ware.

 In 1997 The Royal Commission on the Historical Monuments of England conducted a large scale survey of Embury Beacon on behalf of the National Trust.
-This report suggested that the fort’s location means its role may have been maritime, possibly involving signalling, as well as defensive.
+This report suggested that the fort's location means its role may have been maritime, possibly involving signalling, as well as defensive.
 It may have been used, or later reused, as a signal station giving rise to its name.

-Further excavations were carried out in 2012, including a magentometry survey which found no clear evidence of internal occupation of the fort.
+Further excavations were carried out in 2012, including a magnetometry survey which found no clear evidence of internal occupation of the fort.
 These excavations examined the potential barrow, finding that although it had been heavily affected by ploughing, it retains a core 0.6 m deep.
 Large, well spaced stones were found within, as well as a cremated deposit (which had been disturbed) and residual Bronze Age pottery.
 Although few pottery fragments were found, they have been dated to the early Bronze Age between 2000 and 1500 BC.
 Beach pebbles found throughout the site have been interpreted as slingstones, and the 2012 excavations found 40 potential slingstones: 22 in the entrance, 17 in the ditch, and 1 between the ramparts.

 A 3D model of the site has been created using aerial photographs taken by drone.